 My research and publication work is interested in looking at the histories of theatre in terms of archeologies of performance: uncovering the methods and forms in which we frame stories about past theatre and performance events and suggesting new ways to seeing those findings.
 I am particularly interested in the way we tell stories about women as performance practitioners and how such stories are made and told by today’s practitioners.
 My work as a child actress on British TV is the subject of a chapter in Entertaining Children.
 The chapter in Women and Comedy and the collection of monologues included in Plays and Performance Texts by Women 1880-1930 further my ongoing research in the cultural politics of women’s performance work on stage and screen.
-In 2018 a chapter on the work of writer and comedienne Mabel Constanduros, an early pioneer of comedy broadcasting by B.B.C.
+My most recent publication is on the work of writer and comedienne Mabel Constanduros, an early pioneer of comedy broadcasting by B.B.C.
 Radio, who trained with Central’s founder Elsie Fogerty.
-You can find this chapter in Stage Women: Female Theatre Workers, Professional Practice and Agency in the Twentieth Century – 1900-1950s, taking my work on women’s performance histories into the twentieth century.
+You can find this chapter in Stage Women: Female Theatre Workers, Professional Practice and Agency in the Twentieth Century – 1900-1950s (2018) taking my work on women’s performance histories into the twentieth century.

-I am the outgoing Chair of the Theatre and Performance Research Association (TaPRA) for four years and I am delighted to have been given an honorary life membership by that organisation.
+I was Chair of the Theatre and Performance Research Association (TaPRA) for four years and I am delighted to have been given an honorary life membership by that organisation.
 I am also an honorary life member of the Standing Conference of University Drama Departments (SCUDD); a member of the peer review college for the Arts and Humanities Research Council (AHRC) and a member of Equity.

 My work at Central has enabled me to share the value of theatre histories and performance research directly with theatre industry partners.
-I have been Principal Investigator with a Central research team working in collaboration with Tonic Theatre’s gender equality project, Advance and you can see more about the start of that work in 2014 and our work as academic partners with the 2016 cohort of organisations.
+I was Principal Investigator with a Central research team working in collaboration with Tonic Theatre’s gender equality project, Advance and you can see more about the start of that work in 2014 and, later our work as academic partners with the 2016 cohort of organisations.